CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-How to import sensitive data or scripts to SD Desktop:

-It is possible to visualize and import data saved in buckets belonging to your projects (note, the same project needs to have service access for Allas (CSC storage solution and SD Connect) and SD Desktop.

-With the following tool, you will be able to import data and automatically de encrypt the data if you used CSC public key to encrypted them or to import encrypted data if you used your own encryption keys.
+**Data export**

 How to export processed sensitive data or non-sensitive data (results) data from the secure computing environment

 SD Desktop is not connected to the internet for security reasons.
 Thus, to export the results of your analysis (non-sensitive data) or to export processed sensitive data, please write to servicedesk@csc.fi and use Sensitive Data Services Export Request in the object field.
 Only the project manager or group leader can make the following request.
 Add the project number and container ID (?) and save the data that need to be exported in the following folder/directory.
 The request will be processed by our cloud administrators and it may require up to 10 days to be processed.

-Note: always encrypt sensitive data that need to be exported out of SD Desktop.
+!!!Note: always encrypt sensitive data that need to be exported out of SD Desktop.
 If the encryption with Crypt4GH is successful, the file name will end with crypth4GH.